Energy Research and Development Expenditures by Area of Technology

 There are no corresponding administrative data sources for this survey.

-Starting reference year 2014, the Energy Research and Development by Area of Technology (4205) survey is being collected within the Research and Development in Canadian Industry (4201) survey's questionnaires.
+Starting reference year 2014, the data of the Energy Research and Development by Area of Technology survey (record number 4205) is being collected within Annual Survey of Research and Development in Canadian Industry (record number 4201) survey's questionnaires.
 These surveys have historically been collected simultaneously.
 The integrated questionnaires are intended to facilitate response and improve data quality.
-Only respondents with R&D activities in the energy-related areas of technologies complete the questions on in-house energy-related R&D expenditures by sources of funds within Canada and outsourced R&D payments made within and outside Canada.
+Only respondents with research and development (R&D) activities in the energy-related areas of technologies complete the questions on in-house energy-related R&D expenditures by sources of funds within Canada and outsourced R&D payments made within and outside Canada.

 View the Questionnaire(s) and reporting guide(s).